Psoriatic Arthritis - Tampa Clinical Trial

 - DMARDS (Disease Modfying Anti-Rheumatic Drugs) - Methotrexate, Cyclopsporine, Dapsone, Mycophenolate Mofetil, Leflunomide, etc

 Psoriatic Arthritis – Other Considerations

 Psoriatic Arthritis is a multi-systemic condition that requires a multidisciplinary approach.
 The therapeutic team may consist of:

 - Physiatrist (Physical Medicine and Rehabilitation)

 Ready to find out more?

-If you have been told or know/believe that you suffer from Psoriatic Arthritis, click on the button, which will allow you to be notified as soon as the next Study is available for participation.
+If you have been told or know/believe that you suffer from Psoriatic Arthritis, please click on the button, which will allow you to learn more about this clinical study.